-When you see a gorilla, you will realize that they live in families, which makes gorilla habituation more organized and less difficult than the chimpanzees, who are more playful and are found in groups of many chimpanzees hence making chimpanzee habituation much more difficult than gorilla habituation.
+When you see a gorilla, you will realize that they live in families, which makes gorilla habituation more organized and less difficult than that of chimpanzees, who are more playful and are found in groups of many chimpanzees, hence making chimpanzee habituation much more difficult than gorilla habituation.
 Gorillas are the gentlest species that don’t disturb "gentle giants."

-The cost of chimpanzee or gorilla habituation in Uganda is another important factor to consider when comparing the two methods of acclimating the primate species to human presence.
+When comparing the two methods of acclimating the primate species to human presence, the cost of chimp or gorilla habituation in Uganda is an important factor to consider.
 Both the gorilla and chimpanzee habituation permits can be obtained from the Uganda wildlife authority or a tour operator in Uganda.
 Travelers interested in chimpanzee habituation in Uganda must pay $ 250 per person, and those interested in gorilla habituation in Uganda must pay $1,500 for a gorilla habituation permit in Uganda.

 According to the Uganda Wildlife Authority, you can also book a variety of tourist activities in Uganda, such as a boat tour through Murchison Falls National Park, a hike through the Virunga Mountains, an opportunity to track lions in Queen Elizabeth National Park, and other unforgettable experiences for a successful safari.

-In comparison to gorilla habituation, which takes about 4 hours, chimpanzee habituation is longer, the normal gorilla trekking lasts for an hour with the gorilla families in Uganda, chimpanzee habituation trekking is a full-day activity that involves tourists hiking to chimpanzee troops that you will get to spend more time with the chimpanzee troop.
-Chimpanzee Habituation Vs Gorilla Habituation in Uganda: On the other hand, gorilla habituation for four hours makes chimpanzees much more fulfilling because you will get to spend more hours with the primates.
+While normal gorilla trekking lasts an hour with the gorilla families in Uganda, chimpanzee habituation trekking is a full-day activity that involves tourists hiking to chimpanzee troops that you will get to spend more time with the chimpanzee troop.
+Chimpanzee vs. Gorilla Habituation in Uganda: Which is Better?
+On the other hand, gorilla habituation for four hours makes chimpanzees much more fulfilling because you will get to spend more hours with the primates.

-Travelers who are interested in gorilla trekking can visit a variety of African locations where they can watch a variety of rewarding experiences in addition to having an amazing time watching the various gorilla species.
-For instance, if you're interested in gorilla trekking in the Congo, you can either do it in Virunga National Park, where you can see mountain gorillas in the Congo or Visit the Kahuzi Biega National Park in the Congo to see the critically endangered eastern lowland gorillas.
+Travelers who are interested in gorilla trekking can visit a variety of African locations where they can have a variety of rewarding experiences in addition to having an amazing time watching the various gorilla species.
+For instance, if you're interested in gorilla trekking in the Congo, you can either do it in Virunga National Park, where you can see mountain gorillas in the country, or in Kahuzi Biega National Park in the country to see the critically endangered eastern lowland gorillas.